Newsletters

 Kansas lawmakers are currently debating the pros and cons of legalizing marijuana, as the state remains one of the few without any form of legal cannabis.
 During a recent medical marijuana committee hearing, officials and experts discussed the potential impacts of legalization, including regulatory challenges, law enforcement concerns, and economic effects.
 While some state agencies have begun preparing for possible legalization, members of law enforcement voiced concerns about crime and public safety.
 Proponents argue that legalization could reduce criminal activity and provide better oversight.
 The committee is expected to reconvene for further discussions before making any legislative proposals.

-Kansas Legislative Insights is a publication developed by the Governmental Affairs & Public Policy Law practice group of Foulston Siefkin LLP.
-It is designed to inform business executives, human resources and governmental relations professionals, and general counsel about current developments occurring in current Kansas legislation.
+Kansas Legislative Insights is a publication developed by the Government Affairs & Public Policy Law practice group of Foulston Siefkin LLP.
+It is designed to inform business executives, human resources and government relations professionals, and general counsel about current developments occurring in current Kansas legislation.
 Published regularly during the Kansas legislative session and periodically when the Legislature is not in session, it focuses on issues involving healthcare, insurance, public finance, taxation, financial institutions, business & economic development, energy, real estate & construction, environmental, agribusiness, employment, and workers compensation.
-Bill summaries are by necessity brief, however, for additional information on any issue before the Kansas Legislature, contact Foulston Siefkin’s Governmental Affairs & Public Policy Law practice group leader, C. Edward Watson, II, at 316.291.9589 or cewatson@foulston.com.
+Bill summaries are by necessity brief, however, for additional information on any issue before the Kansas Legislature, contact Foulston Siefkin’s Government Affairs & Public Policy Law practice group leader, C. Edward Watson, II, at 316.291.9589 or cewatson@foulston.com.
 Learn more about the authors below:

 C. Edward Watson, II